-Websites or data hosted in a data center located in any metropolitan area (in our case this is Chicago) often load slow (or are accessed with a high round trip delay) for Internet users based in the same state (province) or even in the same area.
+Websites or data hosted in a data center located in any metropolitan area (in our case this is Chicago data center) often load slow (or are accessed with a high round trip delay) for Internet users based in the same state (province) or even in the same area.
 Due to the way Internet connectivity works and because of ISP's routing policies, the delay for content delivery to local Internet users could be significantly higher, than expected.
 Midwestern U.S. Internet Users often experience long round trip delays, when they want to access any local host or website hosted with any local data center in their own state.
 The reason is that the wholesale Internet bandwidth carriers in the region operate certain physical routes and apply certain routing policies, which increase round trip delays for many destinations.
 It is very common that the route for a home or office Internet user to a certain data center in the Midwestern U.S. to be indirect, something that delays the Internet content delivery.

 Most web hosting providers either operate behind their data centers and infrastructure services providers (which makes impossible for them to apply own network policies) or build their networks by connecting to certain wholesale ISPs.
 The bigger the ISP is, the better global Internet connectivity it would provide.
 However, the larger the telecommunication carrier is, the more complicated routing and networking policy it would apply.
 Those web hosting providers which rely entirely on large upstream providers, enjoy stable Internet connectivity.
 But if any web host is connected only to large, international ISPs, it is very likely that Internet users, who's physical location is close to the company's data center to experience higher latency, when they try to access data hosted on the provider's infrastructure.
 This happens in many Internet content delivery scenarios.

 We lower the rout trip time to HC data center and our network AS46873 for Midwest US Internet users and those in Chicago area by:

 - a) Operating bilateral Internet traffic exchange agreements with local Internet Service Providers